 There are two side-by-side myths perpetuated about a woman’s virginity loss.
-Firstly, that losing one’s virginity is supposed to hurt, and secondly, that losing one’s virginity shouldn’t be painful at all.
+Firstly, losing one’s virginity is supposed to hurt, and secondly, losing one’s virginity shouldn’t be painful at all.
 Given that everyone is different and may have a different set of experiences leading up to virginity loss, one of these myths may fit you, or you may have your own myth.

-Reasons for Sexual Pain
+Reasons for Sexual Pain & Painful Virginity Loss

 Out of Shape Pelvic Floor Muscles

 For someone who experienced no prior penetration of any sort, you may be more likely to experience pain.
 Your vaginal wall is made up of muscles found in what’s called your pelvic floor.
-These muscles are used for a variety of different bodily movement.
+These muscles are used for a variety of different bodily movements.
 One such example is helping you hold in or release urine.
 Like other muscles in your body, your pelvic floor muscles can be sore the first time you use them in a new way.
 Like any other muscle in the body, the pelvic floor muscles must adapt and strengthen to get used to the new activity.
 Think of it in terms of an exercise routine – for someone who has not performed a strenuous workout in a while (or ever), the muscles they use will become sore the next day.
 As one continues a routine to strengthen these muscles, the pain will decrease.
-As the pelvic floor muscles become used to sexual activity, they will eventually be able to comfortably accommodate a penis or object.
+As the pelvic floor muscles become used to sexual activity, they will eventually be able to accommodate a penis or object comfortably.

 Genito-Pelvic Pain/Penetration Disorder

 Another possible cause of painful virginity loss and pain in early intercourse is Genito-Pelvic Pain/Penetration Disorder (GPPPD), which includes two former diagnoses called vaginismus and vulvodynia.
 Vaginismus is a general tightening of the pelvic floor muscles upon penetration.
-Vulvodynia is pain in the outer area of the female genitals, such as the clitoris, labia, or near the vaginal opening.
-Other types of pain you may experience is a burning sensation, piercing or dull pain, tenderness or sensitivity, or muscle spasming.
+Vulvodynia is a pain in the outer area of the female genitals, such as the clitoris, labia, or near the vaginal opening.
+Other types of pain you may experience are a burning sensation, piercing or dull pain, tenderness or sensitivity, or muscle spasming.
 One cause of GPPPD can be related to your psychological state.
-For example, some people carry their stress in their pelvic floor, which can lead to painful intercourse.
+For example, some people carry their stress in their pelvic floor, leading to painful intercourse.
 Experiencing high levels of anxiety or low moods such as depression can also impact your muscular response to sexual intercourse.
 Another cause of GPPPD is related to the new way the muscles are being used that we discussed above in reference to the pelvic floor.
-Other reasons why a person may be experiencing GPPPD is more of a nerve or tissue issue.
+Other reasons why a person may be experiencing GPPPD are more of a nerve or tissue issue.
 Here we would recommend reaching out to a specialized pelvic floor physical therapist to rule out physical issues.

 Lack of Lubrication

 If pain continues, there are other possible reasons.
 Most commonly, vaginal pain is due to a lack of lubrication.
 Consider asking your partner to engage in more foreplay before sex to allow more time for lubrication to occur.
 Spit is a great natural lubricant.
 Another option is to use artificial lubricants, which are widely available at major retail stores, your local pharmacy, or even online.
-Be sure to stay away from oil-based lubricants if you are using a condom as the lubricant may weaken the integrity of the condom.
+Be sure to stay away from oil-based lubricants if you are using a condom, as the lubricant may weaken the integrity of the condom.

 Pain during intercourse may also have an emotional cause.
 During one’s first few sexual experiences, it is normal to feel anxious or nervous, which can cause a tightening of pelvic floor muscles.
 However, pain may also be linked to more persistent anxiety or fear.
 Ask yourself if you are completely comfortable with your partner.
-If you believe you might have anxiety regarding sexual activity itself, therapy can be helpful to work through these feelings.
+If you believe you might have anxiety regarding sexual activity itself, therapy can help you work through these feelings.
 Therapy is also helpful in overcoming various pain disorders that can affect women of all ages and all levels of sexual experience.